Chapter I: The Creation of The Universe from Nothing-ness

 Materialists like Arthur Eddington recognized that the answers to these questions could point to the "fact of Creation" and that they did not like.
 Anthony Flew, a philosopher who used to be an atheist but later acknowledged the fact of Creation, had commented on this point:

-Notoriously, confession is good for the soul.
-I will therefore begin by confessing that the Stratonician atheist has to be embarrassed by the contemporary cosmological consensus.
+the Stratonician atheist has to be embarrassed by the contemporary cosmological consensus.
 For it seems that the cosmologists are providing a scientific proof of what St. Thomas contended could not be proved philosophically; namely, that the universe had a beginning.
-6

 Many scientists who do not force themselves to be atheists accept and favor the existence of Allah, Who has an infinite power.
 For instance, the American astrophysicist Hugh Ross states that there is a Creator of the universe, Who is above all physical dimensions as:

 By definition, time is that dimension in which cause-and-effect phenomena take place.
 No time, no cause and effect.
 If time's beginning is concurrent with the beginning of the universe, as the space-time theorem says, then the cause of the universe must be some entity operating in a time dimension completely independent of and pre-existent to the time dimension of the cosmos. …It tells us that the Creator is transcendent, operating beyond the dimensional limits of the universe.
-It tells us that God is not the universe itself, nor is God contained within the universe.7
+It tells us that God is not the universe itself, nor is God contained within the universe.

 Objections to the Fact of Creation and Why They are Flawed